 This card offers 75,000 bonus points for spending $5,000 in the first 6 months; 10X points on eligible purchases at U.S. Gas Stations and U.S. Supermarkets, on up to $15,000 in combined purchases, in the first 6 months, and its annual fee is $550 (Rates & Fees).

-Other benefits include 5X Membership Rewards points per dollar on flights booked directly from airlines or through Amex Travel, and on eligible prepaid hotels through Amex Travel; a $200 airline incidental fee credit; up to $200 in Uber credits; up to $100 in Saks Fifth Avenue credits; and a Global Entry or TSA PreCheck application fee credit.
+Other benefits include Membership Rewards points for flights booked directly from airlines or through Amex Travel, and on eligible prepaid hotels through Amex Travel; up to $200 in Uber credits; up to $100 in Saks Fifth Avenue credits; and a Global Entry or TSA PreCheck application fee credit.

 Up to two guests can enter for free, and additional guests cost $32 each.
 Authorized users of this card generally get the same lounge access as primary cardholders.
 You can designate up to three authorized users for a total cost of $175 per year; after that, each additional authorized user costs $175 each.

 This newish card is Citi’s answer to the Reserve and the Platinum.
 While I don’t think it’s quite as strong a contender (because it has fewer transfer partners), it still has some great perks.

 You’ll earn 50,000 ThankYou points after spending $4,000 in the first three months, and will get a complimentary fourth night when booking hotels through ThankYou.com, capped at twice per year.

 Additionally, this card offers 5X points per dollar at airlines and restaurants, and 3X at hotels and cruise lines.
 Its annual fee is $495, with a $250 annual travel credit.